Thank you for joing another successful edition! See you in 2027!

 Opening Session

-Growth in domestic natural gas supply: prospects and challenges
+Domestic natural gas supply: prospects and challenges

 This session will discuss the prospects for growth in gas supply and its structure over the next 10 years, considering domestic offshore and onshore production, as a result of planned investments.
 How to ensure the introduction of major projects (Raia, SEAP)?
 Challenges in making smaller or onshore fields viable.